 Lizzie Nichols is an illustrator based out of Los Angeles, California.
-She is currently a Visual Development Artist at Sony Pictures Animation, and has worked as Lead Set Designer at Rubicon Group Holdings (RGH) and is a former Disney Imagineer.
-Lizzie is responsible for creating animated worlds and characters that help to tell a specific story.
+She is currently a Visual Development Artist at Sony Pictures Animation, has worked as Lead Set Designer at Rubicon Group Holdings (RGH), and is a former Disney Imagineer.
+Lizzie is responsible for creating animated worlds and characters that help tell a specific story.
 You can find more of her character work, two dimensional background design, and much more in her portfolio here.

 Interview conducted by: Tiffany Chan